CommunityHoneyNetwork/chn-docs/docs/conpot.md

 Conpot Honeypot
 ===============
+The CommunityHoneyNetwork Conpot Honeypot is an implementation of of [@mushorg's Conpot](https://github.com/mushorg/conpot), configured to report logged attacks to the CommunityHoneyNetwork management server.

+> "Conpot is an ICS honeypot with the goal to collect intelligence about the motives and methods of adversaries targeting industrial control systems."

 ## Prerequisites

 The default deployment model uses Docker and Docker Compose to deploy containers for the project's tools, and so, require the following: